-Through the study of these set works and the three areas of study you will develop your aural perception, your ability to analyse and write critically about music and your contextual understanding of music.
-This will be examined in a 2 hour 30-minute exam comprising listening questions and essay questions.
+Through the study of these set works and the six areas of study you will develop your aural perception, your ability to analyse and write critically about music, and your contextual understanding of music - all in much greater depth than before.
+Successful candidates will possess a willingness to work hard on their main instrument or voice, a curiosity to discover new sounds and an unconditional love of music in all its guises.